GrokImageCompression/grok/INSTALL.md

 ### Third Party Libraries

 Third party libraries such as `libtiff` are built by default.
-To disable these library builds and use the version installed on your system, set :
+To disable `libtiff` library build and use the version installed on your system, set :

   `-DGRK_BUILD_LiBTIFF:BOOL=OFF`